-Evaluate Life Insurance – How the Service Works: CFA’s rate of Return ( ROR) service estimates " true" investment returns on any cash value life insurance policy -- whole life, universal life or variable life.
-Using the Linton Yield Method, these returns are derived by comparing the cash value policy to the alternative of buying lower premium term insurance and investing the premium savings in a hypothetical alternative investment, such as a bank account or a mutual fund.
+Evaluate Life Insurance – How the Service Works: CFA’s rate of Return (ROR) service estimates " true" investment returns on any cash value life insurance policy -- whole life, universal life or variable life.
+Using the Linton Yield Method, these returns are found by imputing values to the death protection, using market term life rates, and then deriving estimated investment returns on the cash values.
 You receive a computer printout showing average annual RORs for policy holding periods of (usually) 5, 10, 15, and 20 years.
 We also send a four-page explanation that includes much valuable information relevant to buying or owning cash value life insurance.

 Evaluate Life Insurance – How the Service Can Help You: RORs are similar to Annual Percentage Yields (APYs) provided under the federal Truth-in-Savings statute.
 RORs provide you with a way to compare cash value policies to one another, to term life, or to other investments.
 Armed with ROR analysis and guidance provided with the report, you can: